burner927292/Cheatsheet/README.md

 to make docker work properly: sudo group add docker --> sudo usermod -aG docker $USER --> newgrp docker #this should make docker be runnable as sudo

+sudo docker exec -it guac-mysql bash <-- this may be how you get into the containers to do stuff, need to get the robot to break it down or find a better way to figure it out.

+docker logs guacamole - this is handy for troubleshooting